BoneBag/TaskManagerApp/README.md

 # Task Manager

--Run the 'index.html' file
+- Run the 'index.html' file
--Type in a task in the input field
+- Type in a task in the input field
--Click 'Add Task'
+- Click 'Add Task'